wtgtybhertgeghgtwtg/env-and-files/README.md

 loadConfig({
   // A conceptual grouping of configuration properties.
 In this case, configuration for the logger.
   logger: {
-    // The "logger.level" property will be equal to the "LOG_LEVEL" environmental variable, or null if it is not present.
+    // The "logger.level" property will be equal to the "LOG_LEVEL" environmental variable, or undefined if it is not present.
     level: 'LOG_LEVEL',
   },
   server: {